 By Sean Titone

 Over the last year, two mid-sized music venues in Charlotte, The Chop Shop and Tremont Music Hall, have gone out of business.
-The Double Door Inn is closing at the start of the new year, and Amos’ Southend recently announced they will close in March 2017.
+The Double Door Inn is closing at the start of the new year, and Amos’ Southend recently announced they will close in March 2017 (reopened in March of 2019).
 The World Famous Milestone, a club as old as the Double Door that has seen bands like Nirvana, R.E.M. and Fugazi grace its stage over its 46-year history, is in danger of closing if they can’t raise enough funds to make necessary and vital repairs.
-We’ve heard rumblings that the Visulite Theatre could shutter sometime next year.
+We’ve heard rumblings that the Visulite Theatre could shutter.
 This feels like more than just a casualty of progress; it feels like an epidemic.
 There seems to be a profound lack of understanding about the value these places provide to our local community, as well as how they contribute to Charlotte’s national perception when it comes to music and the arts.
-You can imagine it’s difficult in a city that hasn’t always had the best reputation of people coming out for smaller shows.
 As a fan, the inability of these smaller places to remain open is troubling.
 The arrival of The Underground at NC Music Factory will help pick up some of the slack for mid-level touring bands, but it’s not enough.
 The beauty of a rock club is in its grimy, well-worn character.
 At the Double Door, it’s the creaky, beer-stained floorboards, the walls adorned in posters, the chairs covered in band stickers, and the portraits of artists who once performed there and are now sadly deceased.
 It will take a while for The Underground to build its own unique character, although we’re happy they are already booking interesting and diverse acts.

 Change is inevitable, especially in a city that is growing as fast as Charlotte.
 But when each one of these clubs disappears, a piece of the city’s soul and personality goes with it.
 In regards to the Double Door Inn, memories of Eric Clapton sitting in with The Legendary Blues Band on a Thursday night in 1982, Junior Walker playing his classic soul tune “Shotgun,” Levon Helm jamming with his band The Barn Burners, or the Avett Brothers playing a weekly residency in their formative years will soon be relegated to ink on a page.
 With the help of potential donors, maybe moving images in a documentary.
 We recently had a chance to speak to Jay Ahuja, one of the creators of an upcoming documentary on the Double Door Inn and Nick Karres, the longtime owner of this historic venue.